atlantisbsc/audits/AGREEMENT.md

 ## Company

-Mars Crater(s), isn't specialized, nor certified in technical overviews.
+Mars Crater(s), isn't specialized in technical overviews.
 The review will be performed by developers with significant and demonstrated experience.
 Mars Crater(s) has a personal userbase, high trust score, and an audit from trusted sources.

 ## Audit
 As mentioned above, the audit will be performed by experienced developers under the test-driven environment with industry-standard tools and traditions, this will include: